joelouthan/Theologicus/src/confession-1689/1689-31-1-made-from-dust-return-to-dust.md

 ## The Confession

 ### The bodies of men after death return to dust, and see corruption

->Genesis 3:19 (CSB) You will eat bread by the sweat of your brow until you return to the ground, since you were taken from it.
-For you are dust, and you will return to dust.”

 >Acts 13:36 (CSB) For David, after serving God’s purpose in his own generation, fell asleep, was buried with his fathers, and decayed,